The Borrowed Wife

 The Borrowed Wife is a 2014 Philippine television drama romance series broadcast by GMA Network.
-Directed by Gil Tejada Jr., it stars Camille Prats and Rafael Rosell.
+Directed by Gil Tejada Jr., it stars Camille Prats in the title role and Rafael Rosell.
 It premiered on January 20, 2014 on the network's Afternoon Prime line up.
 The series concluded on May 23, 2014 with a total of 88 episodes.

+The series is streaming online on YouTube.